Primer (film): Plot

 The tension between Abe and Aaron comes to a head after a late-night encounter with Thomas Granger (father to Abe's girlfriend, Rachel), who appears inexplicably unshaven and exists in overlap with his original suburban self.
 Granger falls into a comatose state after being pursued by Aaron; Aaron theorizes that, at some unknown point in the future, Granger entered the "box", with timeline-altering consequences.
-Abe concludes that time travel is simply too dangerous and enters a secret second box (the "failsafe box," built before the experiment began and kept continuously running), traveling back four days to prevent the experiment's launch.
+Abe concludes that time travel is simply too dangerous and enters a secret second box (the "failsafe box", built before the experiment began and kept continuously running), traveling back four days to prevent the experiment's launch.

-Cumulative competing interference wreaks havoc upon the timeline.
-Future-Abe sedates Original-Abe (so he will never conduct the initial time travel experiment) and meets Original-Aaron at a park bench (so as to dissuade him), but finds that Future-Aaron has gotten there first (armed with pre-recordings of the past conversations, and an unobtrusive earpiece), having brought a disassembled "third failsafe box" four days back with his own body.
+Future-Abe sedates Original-Abe (so he will never conduct the initial time travel experiment) and meets Aaron at a park bench so as to dissuade him, but finds that Future-Aaron has gotten there first.
+It is revealed that during the initial experiment, Aaron had accidentally discovered the failsafe and used it, bringing a folded up box back into the past with his own body to set up his own failsafe and stay one step ahead of Abe; Future-Aaron then drugged his original self and locked him in his attic to keep him from interfering.
+Aaron then proceeded to record all the conversations of the following days with an inconspicuous earpiece, in order to be able to replay events and conversations in case something went wrong.
 Future-Abe faints at this revelation, overcome by shock and fatigue.

 The two men briefly and tentatively reconcile.
 They jointly travel back in time, experiencing and reshaping an event where Abe's girlfriend Rachel was nearly killed by a gun-wielding party crasher.
 After many repetitions, Aaron, forearmed with knowledge of the party's events, stops the gunman, becoming a local hero.
 Abe and Aaron ultimately part ways; Aaron considers a new life in foreign countries where he can tamper more broadly for personal gain, while Abe states his intent to remain in town and dissuade/sabotage the original "box" experiment.
 Abe warns Aaron to leave and never return.

-Multiple "box-aware" versions of Aaron circulate—at least one Future-Aaron has shared his knowledge with Original-Aaron, via discussions, voice-recordings, and an unsuccessful physical altercation.
-Future-Abe watches over Original-Abe, going to painstaking extremes to keep him unaware of the future.
+Multiple "box-aware" versions of Aaron circulate—at least one Future-Aaron has shared his knowledge with Original-Aaron, via a phone call that serves as the film's narration.
+Future-Abe watches over Original-Abe, going to painstaking extremes to keep him and Original-Aaron unaware of the future.
 An Aaron directs French-speaking workers in the construction of a warehouse-sized box.